-Senior Project (5 hours) - Required for B.S. degree only
+Senior Project (B.S. - 4 hours)

 Students pursuing a B.S. degree are required to take Senior Project.
-To fulfill this requirement, students would have to take CS 498 (2 credit hours) and CS 499 (3 credit hours) in two consecutive semesters.
+To fulfill this requirement, students would have to take CS 498 (1 credit hour) and CS 499 (3 credit hours) in two consecutive semesters.
 To take Senior Project, senior status in Computer Science, including completion of, or concurrent enrollment in, at least two other 400-level Computer Science courses, is required.

-CS 498 & 499 - Senior Project Selecting, planning, and implementing a team project.
+• CS 498 & 499 - Senior Project Selecting, planning, and implementing a team project.